 Want to heat up leftovers?
 Skip the microwave and do one of these instead:

 - If your leftovers are liquid, like a soup/stew, throw it in a pot on the stovetop.
 I will even do this for things like pasta or stir-fries and add a bit of extra water or sauce to keep it from drying out.

 - Put it in the oven or toaster oven to reheat.

 - If you’re on the go, purchase a good thermos to keep your food warm.

-- If you need to defrost a meal from the freezer, take it out the night before and leave it in your fridge to defrost.
-If you're short on time, stick mason jars with soups, stews, beans and grains and let them sit in hot (not boiling) water to defrost.
+- To defrost a meal from the freezer, take it out the night before and leave it in your fridge to defrost.
+If you’re short on time, stick mason jars with soups, stews, beans and grains and let them sit in hot (not boiling) water to defrost.

 Microwaves are large appliances that take up valuable space in the kitchen, are potentially hazardous to our health and really serve on purpose which can easily be done on the stove.
-So why not ditch the microwave and in its place store your dehydrator, juicer, slow cooker or speakers so you can dance in the kitchen.
-It's all about priorities.
+So why not ditch the microwave harming your health and in its place store your dehydrator, juicer, slow cooker or speakers so you can dance in the kitchen.